 One of the best services to locate Bitcoin and crypto ATMs on the map is Coin ATM Radar.
 It shows 989 Bitcoin ATMs on the US territory.

 If you zoom in, you will get the exact location of each ATM.
 Also, you can click on the ATM symbol to check some basic details about it, such as buying limits, fees, supported operations, and more.
 Here is the distribution of Bitcoin ATMs in Brooklyn, New York:

 The number of ATMs is constantly increasing, which substantially supports the Bitcoin trading operations.

 Since we have already discussed Bitcoin from more viewpoints, now it’s time to go through a few examples of other popular cryptocurrencies.
-Here are four of them:
+To learn more about alternative currencies and how to trade them, check out the Bitcoin Mentor Club but for now, Here are four of them: